 The Philippines is a very low-cost country compared to other Southeast Asian countries.
 Salaries in the Philippines are a fraction of those in the Western world, with the daily minimum wage set at about $8 per day.
-Newly graduated employees with college degrees from reputable schools can be hired at about $300 per month.
+Newly graduated employees with college degrees from reputable schools can be hired at around $300 per month.
 These low costs also apply to all other business expenses such as office rental, utilities, supplies, and third party services.

-One thing that is more expensive in the Philippines is its telecommunications.
+One thing that is more expensive in the Philippines is telecommunications.
 Internet infrastructure is constantly being upgraded as the government realizes the need to invest in sustaining current BPO developments.
 However, the connections in the Philippines are still very slow compared to countries like Japan and South Korea.
-The high price on a good Internet connection means that savings on labor and operational costs can sometimes be countered by an increase in telecom costs.
+The high price on a good internet connection means that savings on labor and operational costs can sometimes be countered by an increase in telecom costs.

-Philippine outsourcing is always going to be very low compared to prices in the US and Europe.
+That said, Philippine outsourcing is always going to be very low compared to prices in the US and Europe.
 You can expect to operate an offshore team at about 30-40% of the costs of a domestic team.
 For more pricing details, read our Outsourcing Pricing section.

 The Philippines has a very high literacy rate of about 92%, with basic education made available to virtually the entire population.
 The University of the Philippines, Ateneo de Manila University, De La Salle University, and the University of Santo Tomas are reputable universities delivering graduates who occupy top positions internationally.
-Filipinos are creative and expressive people by nature and many of them choose courses like creative design, multimedia arts, freehand drawing, and animation.
-There are many schools and colleges that provide excellent education and training in these creative fields.
+Filipinos are creative and expressive people by nature and many choose courses like creative design, multimedia arts, freehand drawing, and animation.
+There are numerous schools and colleges that provide excellent education and training in these creative fields.

-Because of its historically weak local economy, the Philippines has always had a hard time providing jobs to the hundreds of thousands entering the workforce each year; causing a significant portion to migrate overseas.
+Because of its historically weak local economy, the Philippines has always had a hard time providing jobs to the hundreds of thousands entering the workforce each year, causing a significant portion to migrate overseas.
 The Philippines owes its rapidly growing BPO industry for providing local opportunities to workers that would otherwise have to leave their homeland.
 For these reasons, BPO firms are having little trouble finding highly skilled people for their clients.
 This is in stark contrast with India, where finding candidates and especially keeping employees are serious problems.

 One of the things that kept the Philippines from developing fully in the past was political instability.
 Even after ousting the dictator, Marcos, there have been several coup attempts that have prevented foreign investors from seriously considering the Philippines.
 As a result, these investors chose different destinations like Thailand and South Korea; countries that grew as the Philippines stood still.
-This situation has changed as foreign investors rediscover the Philippines.
+This situation has changed as overseas investors rediscover the Philippines.